smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

     sriov:
       network_interfaces: {eno1: 5, eno2: 2}
     ```
+    > NOTE: On various platform interfaces can have different name.
+For e.g `eth1` instead of `eno1`.
+Please verify interface name before deployment and do right changes.

 8. Execute the `deploy_openness_for_cera.sh` script in `ido-converged-edge-experience-kits` to start OpenNESS platform deployment process by running following command:
     ```shell